Is this true? Can drinking soda cause kidney stones? Are dark sodas worse than others?

 Diet non-cola soda is usually sweetened with ingredients that contain citrate, such as potassium citrate.
 They also often contain citric acid itself.
 Dark sodas like Coke, Pepsi, root beer or Dr. Pepper have much less citrate in them.
 (9)

-Citrate can help prevent kidney stones.
+Citrate can help prevent kidney stones for some people.
 In fact, low levels of urine citrate is a common cause of kidney stones.
-(10) Potassium citrate is a medication commonly prescribed to prevent kidney stones.
+(10) You may have been prescribed potassium citrate, which is a medication commonly used to prevent kidney stones.

 Despite relatively high citrate, research has not consistently shown a reduced risk of kidney stones with non-cola diet soda.
 (1) This may be because the amount of citrate in non-cola diet soda is not enough to make a difference for kidney stone prevention.